No3371/AlcoholMod/README.md

 ## Installation

-* If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
+* If you haven't done so already, install MelonLoader.
+See the [tutorial](https://xpazeman.com/tld-mod-list/install.html).
-* If you haven't done so already, install the latest version of [ModComponent](https://github.com/ds5678/ModComponent) and its dependencies.
+* If you haven't done so already, install the latest version of [ModComponent](https://github.com/dommrogers/ModComponent) and its dependencies.
-* Download the latest version of `AlcoholMod.dll` from the [releases page](https://github.com/ds5678/AlcoholMod/releases).
+* Download the latest version of `AlcoholMod.dll` from the [releases page](https://github.com/No3371/AlcoholMod/releases).
 * Move `AlcoholMod.dll` into the Mods folder in your TLD install directory